cupidthecat/cupid-clip/README.md

    - Parses command-line arguments to identify options (`-R`, `-V`, `-I`) and collect paths to files or directories.
    - Supports multiple files and directories as input.
+   - Each `-I` flag must be followed by **one** path to ignore.

 2. **File or Directory Validation:**

    - Verifies if each input path is a valid file or directory.
-   - Handles errors gracefully if a path is invalid, and continues processing other paths.
+   - Handles errors gracefully if a path is invalid and continues processing other paths.

 3. **Ignoring Files or Directories (`-I`):**